 The same value can be set to a single node, or for multiple nodes.
 A node can only be set with a single value.

 Using Node Groups via the CLI¶

-Use the node type label with the --node-type flag, such as:
+To use node affinity, use the node type label with the

 Assigning Node Groups to a Project¶

-To assign specific node groups to a Project see working with Projects.
+To assign and configure specific node affinity groups or node pools to a Project see working with Projects.

-When the CLI flag is used in conjunction with Project-based affinity, the flag is used to refine the list of allowable node groups set in the Project.
+When the command-line interface flag is used in conjunction with Project-based affinity, the flag is used to refine the list of allowable node groups set in the Project.